Evaluate the perimeter of your house

 This is essentially a hole in your basement floor which contains a pump.
 Your concrete floor is about 4 inches thick and then you have about 4 more inches of stone under the concrete.
 When water collects under the floor, the stone acts as a large reservoir.
 There could be a few thousand gallons of water there long before you see any in your basement.
 By installing a pump in the floor, about two feet down, you could collect the water and then pump it out.
 OK, I know in my own house, the pump may not need to go on for a few years.
 But when it does, I know if it didn’t have it, I would’ve had a big problem.
 A few important things to know is to always make the hole at least 20 inches wide and about 24 inches deep.
 This ensures your pump will stay submerged deep enough to help keep it cool and will also help it to collect as much water as it can.

 If your house was built after circa 1972, chances are you have footing drains.
-Footing drains are 4 inch perforated pipes that run around your foundation, collecting the water at the footing level.
-At one corner of the house there is usually a tee connecting to more 4 inch solid pipe going to the lowest point of YOUR property.
+Footing drains are 4-inch perforated pipes that run around your foundation, collecting the water at the footing level.
+At one corner of the house, there is usually a tee connecting to more than 4-inch solid pipe going to the lowest point of YOUR property.
 You may have seen this before while out gardening or cutting the grass.
 Make sure it’s clear at all times.
-Next time it’s raining and the water table is high, go out and check it to make sure there is water coming out of it and its free-flowing.
+Next time it’s raining and the water table is high, go out and check it to make sure there is water coming out of it and it’s free-flowing.
 If it’s not free-flowing you may need to check the length of it to find the clog and clear it out as well.